maen08/nmap-custom-script/README.md

 # nmap-custom-script
-NMAP custom script that prioritize the detected vulnerabilities based on defined metrics
+- NMAP custom script that prioritize the detected vulnerabilities based on defined metrics
+- For this case, our script will be scanning HTTP headers vulnerabilities (secure headers)

 ## Prerequisite